 When Héloïse became pregnant, the couple fled to Brittany, to Abélard’s sister, where Héloïse gave birth to a son.
 Back in Paris, Abélard tried to obtain forgiveness from Uncle Fulbert.
 He obtained a partial peace by the promise of marriage, provided on his terms that it remained secret and so that he could continue his work as a cleric.

 But Uncle Fulbert, dishonored, mulled his revenge.
 And one morning, accompanied by pig castrators, he broke into Abélard’s room and castrated him.
 The glory of the philosopher was over.

 According to the precepts of the time, Abélard had to give up teaching because his body was imperfect by mutilation.
 He retired to the abbey of Saint-Denis, where he devoted himself to theology, while Héloïse took the veil in Argenteuil.

 When she died in 1164, Héloïse joined her lover’s coffin, who had died 22 years earlier.
 Legend has it that Abélard’s corpse opened the arms to welcome his beloved.

 Tomb of Abélard and Héloïse in Père Lachaise Cemetery – A Successful Marketing Campaign

 The City Council was looking for an advertising effect to make the new cemetery – inaugurated in 1804 but little frequented – more attractive thanks to prestigious guests like Héloïse and Abélard, or Molière and La Fontaine.
-This turned to be a brilliant idea: soon after their burial, the whole bourgeoisie and artists like Balzac, Chopin, Wilde, or Proust, decided to make Père Lachaise Cemetery their last home.
+This turned out to be a brilliant idea: soon after their burial, the whole bourgeoisie and artists like Balzac, Chopin, Wilde, and Proust, decided to make Père Lachaise Cemetery their last home.